THeinemann/utilities/README.md

 program is not started.

 ### Dependencies
-The script depends on `wmctrl`, which need to be installed on the target system.
+The script depends on [wmctrl](https://sites.google.com/site/tstyblo//wmctrl/), which need to be installed on the target system.

 ### Usage
     focus-or-start PROGRAM [ARGS...]